 The idea that our brains have limited working memory to process information is called cognitive load theory.
 An overload of unnecessary input causes our brains to seize up.
 Sound familiar?

 How your organization adds to the cognitive load

 You’ve probably heard “content is king” many times.
 Many marketing teams are aware of the impact content can make to an organization.
 High quality content can help teams meet customer and revenue goals.

-But, it’s not only your marketing teams who are creating content for your customers.
+But, it’s not only your customer engagement marketing teams who are creating content.

 Multiple teams across your organization are creating consumer-facing content.
 Think of product manuals, service terms, privacy documentation etc.

 Thinking about your customer – and your content

 Your customers are presented with the content produced by your entire organization.
 But we need to remember, there’s more going on with your customer than you think there is.